UltraViolet33/ultraviolet33.github.io/src/pages/posts/first-post.md

 To make the cells evolve, we first need to count how many each cell have alive cells in its neighborhood.
 According to this number we could know if each cell is alive or dead (1 or 0).
 We could create a new list with these new values and then display on the window the new cells.
 Since is it looping every 100 milliseconds, it will be like the cells are moving.

-To count how many a cells have alive neighbor cells, we will create a `countAliveCellsAround(x,y)`.
+To count how many cells have alive neighbor cells, we will create a `countAliveCellsAround(x,y)`.
 It takes two arguments, x and y which are the coordinates of the cell in the list cells.

 We initialize count to the value 0.